phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 liveSocket.connect()
 ```

-With this code, the JavaScript client will connect over WebSockets and `mount/3`
+Because of this, the JavaScript client will connect over WebSockets and `mount/3`
 will be invoked inside a spawned LiveView process.

 ## Parameters and session